BloomTech-Labs/prismatopia/README.md

 `Makefile`
 Oh how do we love the Makefile!
 So handy!
 Anything you need to do with Prismatopia can be done from the make file...

-### The Layers
+Directories:

 * [The Apollo Layer](apollo/README.md)
 * [The Prisma Layer](prisma/README.md)
 * [The AWS Layer](cloudformation/README.md)

 ## Running locally

+TODO: Fix lazy loading of AWS variables

+1. TODO: `make init`
+   1. Install awscli
+   2. Install docker
+   3. Install prisma-cli (npm install -g prisma)
+   4. Install prisma-cli (npm install -g apollo)
+   5. Install local graphql-playground electron
-1. Create an `.env` file in the root directory as described above
+2. Create an `.env` file in the root directory as described above
-2. Run Prismatopia: `docker-compose up`
+3. Run Prismatopia: `docker-compose up`

 Prisma should be running now, you should see some output: